Business Compliance12 min read1 May 2026

 Penalties for Operating Without a Licence

 Financial penalties: Fines typically range from S$5,000 to S$50,000 per offence.
-Some acts prescribe daily fines for continued non-compliance.
+Some statutes prescribe daily fines for continued non-compliance.

 Criminal penalties: Many licensing acts include imprisonment of up to 12 months for serious violations.

-Business impact: Closure orders (immediate shutdown), prohibition from applying for the same licence in future, public enforcement records that damage business reputation, and potential personal liability for company directors.
+Business impact: Immediate closure orders, prohibition from reapplying, public enforcement records, and potential personal liability for directors.

-Recent enforcement trend: Agencies are increasingly using data analytics and inter-agency information sharing to detect unlicensed businesses.
-A food delivery platform listing, a Google Business Profile, or even social media posts can trigger an investigation if the business lacks the required licence.
+Enforcement is getting smarter: Agencies increasingly use data analytics and inter-agency information sharing.
+A food delivery listing, Google Business Profile, or social media post advertising your services can trigger an investigation if you are operating without proper licensing.

-As your business grows, licence management becomes complex.
-A food and beverage business with multiple outlets might hold 5-10 different licences, each with different renewal dates, inspection requirements, and regulatory agencies.
+As your business grows, licence management gets complex.
+An F&B business with multiple outlets might hold 5-10 different licences, each with different renewal dates and regulatory agencies.

-The licensing landscape in Singapore changes regularly.
-New regulations, updated requirements, and revised fee structures are announced throughout the year.
-Staying on top of your obligations is not a one-time exercise -- it is an ongoing responsibility of running a compliant business.
+The licensing landscape changes regularly — new regulations, updated requirements, revised fees.
+Staying on top of your obligations is not a one-time task; it is part of running a compliant business in Singapore.

 Simplify Your Compliance